leandrocp/mdex/README.md

 ## Demo and Samples

-A [livebook](playground.livemd) and a [script](playground.exs) are available to demo and experiment, or you can check out samples at [/priv/generated/samples](https://github.com/leandrocp/mdex/tree/main/priv/generated/samples).
+A [livebook](playground.livemd) and a [script](playground.exs) are available to demo and experiment, or you can check out all [available samples](https://github.com/leandrocp/mdex/tree/main/priv/generated/samples) at https://mdex-c31.pages.dev

 ## Benchmark